ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 3. Use Cmd+J to reveal the Terminal in VS Code
 4. 'jest' and 'ts-jest' are already listed as dependencies in 'package.json' so in the Terminal window type 'npm install' to install both dependencies
 5. To run tests type 'npm t' in the Terminal window
-6. The file 'src/store-locator/StoreFilter.test.tsx' needs to be completed
+6. The files 'src/store-locator/StoreFilter.test.tsx' and 'App.tsx' need to be completed

 ## Post-session (30 minutes)